Now accepting alternative content knowledge testing. Please visit the

 Washington Educator Skills Test – Basic (WEST-B).
 Must successfully complete each subtest for reading, writing and mathematics.
 Use report code #399 to have your test score sent to OSPI electronically.
 Test information and registration is

 In lieu of the WEST-B, candidates from outside the state may submit an official score report verifying successful completion of one of the following:

 - CBEST (used in California and Oregon), or

 - NES Essential Academic Skills Test (used in Oregon), or

 - NBPTS - Individuals who hold a valid National Board for Professional Teaching Standards (NBPTS) certificate are exempt from the WEST-B.

 If completing the WEST-B, use report code #399 to have your score sent to OSPI.
-Do not

 Applicants may substitute a passing score on one or more sections of the SAT or ACT for the equivalent passing scores on the WEST-B. The adopted passing scores for SAT and ACT are listed below.

 - The SAT writing test was added in 2005.
 This means no writing score will be accepted for SAT before 2005.